Last Updated on 04/21/2023 by Glynn Willard

 This is a state park, so I trust the sign despite the red handle.

 Originally, this was the toughest thing to find.
 Especially in the desert.
-We used boondockers welcome to fill our tanks.
+We used Boondockers Welcome or Harvest Hosts to fill our tanks the first time we got started dry camping.

 Then we became more familiar with finding water elsewhere.